-It is fair to say that the vaccines trials, designed and funded by biopharmaceutical companies, (in some cases with assistance from Operation Warp Speed,) and executed in partnership with clinical research organizations (CROs) and technology companies, were, on the whole, highly successful, recruiting reasonably diverse populations and producing meaningful data in record time, without sacrificing safety or efficacy standards.
-As one example, in the Moderna vaccine trials, of which ACRO members were a part, 37% of the trial participants were from communities of color.
+It is fair to say that the vaccines trials, designed and funded by biopharmaceutical companies (in some cases with assistance from Operation Warp Speed), and executed in partnership with clinical research organizations (CROs) and technology companies, were, on the whole, highly successful, recruiting reasonably diverse populations and producing meaningful data in record time, without sacrificing safety or efficacy standards.

-Meanwhile, the clinical trials aimed at developing COVID treatments, a percentage of which were federally-funded, were largely investigator-initiated-and an overwhelming majority of them (as much as 95 percent) were designed and executed in such a way that not enough patients were enrolled and thus were not statistically powerful enough to produce meaningful results.
+Meanwhile, the clinical trials aimed at developing COVID treatments, a percentage of which were federally-funded, were largely investigator-initiated-and an overwhelming majority of them (as much as 95 percent) were designed or executed in such a way that not enough patients were enrolled and thus were not statistically powerful enough to produce meaningful results.
 Even the ACTIV trials, which were overseen by the Foundation for the National Institutes of Health (FNIH), struggled to develop community-based clinical trial networks and to enroll sufficiently diverse patient participants in a timely fashion.

 We have learned many lessons as a result of the COVID-19 pandemic.
 Included is the fact that we shouldn't be asking investigators, academic medical centers, or NIH to set up new community-based clinical trial networks in the midst of a pandemic; rather, they should partner with CROs that have already done this work to better identify communities in which to place trials.
-Any national strategy to address future pandemics should take these lessons into account.
+Any national strategy to address future pandemics or gaps shown through the current pandemic should take these lessons into account.

-Based on the lessons learned from the COVID vaccines and therapeutics trials, ACRO suggests inclusion of the following language in the Cures 2.0 draft:
+Based on the lessons learned from the COVID vaccines and therapeutics trials, ACRO suggests inclusion of the following language in the Cures 2.0 Act: